Electromagnetic radiation: Near and far fields

 By contrast, the far field is composed of radiation that is free of the transmitter, in the sense that the transmitter requires the same power to send changes in the field out regardless of whether anything absorbs the signal, e.g. a radio station does not need to increase its power when more receivers use the signal.
 This far part of the electromagnetic field is electromagnetic radiation.
 The far fields propagate (radiate) without allowing the transmitter to affect them.
 This causes them to be independent in the sense that their existence and their energy, after they have left the transmitter, is completely independent of both transmitter and receiver.
 Due to conservation of energy, the amount of power passing through any closed surface drawn around the source is the same.
 The power density of EM radiation from an isotropic source decreases with the inverse square of the distance from the source; this is called the inverse-square law.
 Field intensity due to dipole parts of the near field varies according to an inverse-cube law, and thus fades with distance.

+The distinction between near field and radiated field is illustrated by the Panofsky–Phillips equations, which give the general expression of the electric and magnetic fields produced by an arbitrary distribution of charges and currents.
+The terms of the Panofsky–Phillips equations can be separated into near field terms and far field terms.
+The near field terms have a $1/r^2$ dependence and are significant only in the immediate vicinity of the sources.
+The far field terms have a $1/r$ dependence.
+Due to their slower decrease with distance, they dominate as one moves away from the sources.